\

 It's always a good idea to check the map before a hike.
 I am exploring a portion of the PCT, a trail that goes from the border with Mexico to the border with Canada.

 Along the PCT there was a nice stream that kept me company for the first mile or so.
+Now for the main point of this hike.
+An exploration among the lava.

 MT.
 McLoughlin, a stratovolcano (whatever that is) is named after Dr. John McLoughlin a representative of the Hudson Bay Company who was very nice to settlers who arrived at Fort Vancouver via Oregon Trail.
 HBC didn't really want him to extend credit or provide any aid to settlers on the Oregon Trail but Dr. John did anyway.